The Potential Role of a Hydrogen Network in Europe: Introduction

 \section{Introduction}

 {\nameref{sec:intro}}

-There are many different combinations of infrastructure that would allow Europe to reach net-zero greenhouse gas emissions by 2050.
-However, not all technologies meet the same level of acceptance among the public.
-The last few decades have seen public resistance to new and existing nuclear power plants, projects with carbon capture and sequestration (CCS), onshore wind power plants, and overhead transmission lines.
-The lack of public acceptance can both delay the deployment of a technology and even stop its deployment altogether.
-This may make it harder to reach greenhouse gas reduction targets in time or cause rising costs through the substitution with other technologies.
-In particular, electricity transmission network expansion has suffered many delays in Europe in recent decades, despite its importance for integrating large amounts of renewable electricity such that all energy sectors can be decarbonised.
+There are many different combinations of infrastructure that would allow Europe to reach net-zero greenhouse gas emissions by mid-century.\cite{pickeringDiversityOptions2022} However, not all technologies meet the same level of acceptance among the public.
+The last few decades have seen public resistance to new and existing nuclear power plants, projects with carbon capture and sequestration (CCS), onshore wind power plants, and overhead transmission lines.\cite{cohenRefocussingResearch2014a,bertschPublicAcceptance2016,boudetPublicPerceptions2019a} The lack of public acceptance can both delay the deployment of a technology and even stop its deployment altogether.\cite{batelSocialAcceptance2013a} This may make it harder to reach greenhouse gas reduction targets in time or cause rising costs through the substitution with other technologies.
+In particular, electricity transmission network expansion has suffered many delays in Europe in recent decades, despite its importance for integrating large amounts of renewable electricity and electrifying the transport, buildings and industry sectors.\cite{schlachtbergerBenefitsCooperation2017,trondleTradeOffsGeographic2020}